SmartLogger3000 User Manual

 Power Factor Closed-Loop Control

-To improve the revenue, a distributed plant needs to reduce or avoid the power factor surcharge by performing distributed reactive power compensation.
-To enable the function, set the related parameters.
+To improve the revenue, a plant needs to reduce or avoid the power factor surcharge by performing distributed reactive power compensation.
+To enable the function, set the parameters related to power factor closed-loop control.

 - You are advised to choose to enable smart reactive power compensation.

-- Before setting the parameters, ensure that the license for smart reactive power compensation has been loaded on the page.
+- For versions earlier than SmartLogger V300R023C00SPC160, before setting the parameters, ensure that the license for smart reactive power compensation has been loaded on the page.

 - Before setting the parameters, ensure that the power meter is correctly connected to the SmartLogger.